obsidiansystems/ledger-app-tezos/README.md

 #### Installing BOLOS Python Loader

+Install `libusb` and `libudev`, with the relevant headers.
+On Debian-based distros, including Ubuntu, the packages with the headers are suffixed with `-dev`.
-Install `libusb` and `libudev`.
-For example, on Ubuntu, you can do this with:
+Other distros will have their own conventions.
+So, for example, on Ubuntu, you can do this with:

 ```
-sudo apt-get install libusb-1.0.0-dev libudev-dev # Ubuntu only
+sudo apt-get install libusb-1.0.0-dev libudev-dev # Ubuntu example
 ```

 Then, install `pip3`.
 You must install `pip3` for this and not `pip`.
 On Ubuntu:

 ```
-sudo apt-get install python3-pip # Ubuntu only
+sudo apt-get install python3-pip # Ubuntu example
 ```

 Now, on any operating system, install `virtualenv` using `pip3`.
 It is important to use